mongodb-js/vscode/README.md

 ## Extension Settings

 - `mdb.shell`: The MongoDB shell to use (The new `mongosh` or the legacy `mongo`).
+- `mdb.showMongoDBConnectionExplorer`: Show or hide the MongoDB Connection explorer.
+- `mdb.showMongoDBPlaygrounds`: Show or hide the MongoDB Playgrounds explorer.
-- `mdb.show`: Show or hide the MongoDB view.
+- `mdb.showMongoDBHelpExplorer`: Show or hide the MongoDB Help explorer.
 - `mdb.defaultLimit`: The number of documents to fetch when viewing documents from a collection.
 - `mdb.confirmRunAll`: Show a confirmation message before running commands in a playground.
 - `mdb.confirmDeleteDocument`: Show a confirmation message before deleting a document in the tree view.